akazukin5151/koneko/README.md

 ## Speed

 * Display each image as soon as they finish downloading (but due to lscat limitations, only one page at a time).
-Requires "integrating" (read: basically rewriting) lscat.py and threaded download functions
+Requires "integrating" (read: basically rewriting) lscat.py and threaded download functions. **Doing now**

 # FAQ
 * Pixiv keeps emailing me saying I've logged in, every time I use this app!